Tinnitus is the name for hearing noises that are not caused by an outside source.

-Most people describe tinnitus as “ringing in the ears”, but some people hear other sounds such as:
+Many people describe tinnitus as “ringing in the ears”, but tinnitus can sound like almost anything.

 - hissing